Did everyone see this article a couple days ago about how the USDA is proposing new rules to allow more more chemicals in chicken processing?

 Sometimes people ask us why we grow our own food, are we hippies?
 Trying to make a political statement?
 Nope.
 Pretty much it's just out of self defense.

-Some people think that we should just eat less meat and that will solve the problem.
+that will solve the problem.
 But I don't think so.
-I think the answer is that we should take back control of our food and just do it ourselves.
+I think the answer is

 So if you are on the fence about growing some food this year maybe you should just choke your way thru that article and see if it changes your mind.